shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

 The short report should

 - motivate why the submitted task is interesting,
-- describe how introduced data was collected,
-- give an overview of the data,
+- describe how the data was collected, as well as give an overview over the data,
 - state how the data can be accessed,
 - specify if there are special requirements on the models to be evaluated,
 - detail the evaluation procedure,
-- outline how evaluation outputs can be interpreted,
+- outline how the evaluation outputs can be interpreted,
 - provide a short analysis how the task is challenging for some existing models (including the relevant provided ones),
 - and establish context within related works.